winstxnhdw/moomapp-frontend-demo/README.md

 # moomap-frontend
 Web app to showcase waypoint management UI for MooVita.
-Also happens to be the world's first waypoint managemer done in Vue.
+Also happens to be the world's first waypoint managemer done in Leaflet.
 ## Project setup
 ```
 npm install